book excerptise: a book unexamined is wasted paper

 Why not a bilingual edition?

 As I was reading this book, I kept getting more and more agitated about how they could have brought out such a book without keeping the original texts in there.
-This is a book that was crying out to be published bilingually - the originals (in roman script) on one side, the English versions on the other.
+This is a book that was crying out to be published bilingually - thne originals (in roman script) on one side, the English versions on the other.a

-If we have the serious poetry of Brecht or Neruda published bilingually, why can't nonsense verse, where the sounds are of far more import, be published bi-lingually?
-Is it because French and Spanish are more prestigious languages than the languages of these originals?
+When western poets like Brecht or Neruda are translated, the translations are almost always bilingual, with the original given in a facing page. why can't nonsense verse, where the sounds are of far more import, be published bi-lingually?
+Is it because German and Spanish are more prestigious languages than the languages of these originals?

 It's a fact the whole world knows,